 This is called SQL Injection because the user was able to inject their own SQL into your query, all because you were using concatenation.

 So how do you avoid this?
 Instead of concatenating, you use the databases built-in ability to create prepared statements by binding values to parameters.
 For Xojo, you use the appropriate PreparedStatement class for your database.
 In the case of SQLite, you would use SQLitePreparedStatement.

 To start you first declare the SQL to have parameters:

 Dim sql As String sql = "SELECT * FROM Tasks WHERE UserName = 'Paul' AND TITLE = ?"

 Then you create a prepared statement, bind the value and send it to the database:

 Dim ps As SQLitePreparedStatement ps = MyDB.Prepare(sql) ps.BindType(0, SQLitePreparedStatement.SQLITE_TEXT) ps.Bind(0, userValue) Dim rs As RecordSet rs = ps.SQLSelect

-Because the value is treated as a parameter, if they again try to inject their own SQL, the resulting SQL sent to the database is actually equivalent to this:
+Because the value is treated as a parameter, if evildoers again try to inject their own SQL, the resulting SQL sent to the database is actually equivalent to this: